genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/07_foundation-login.md

 ## Authentication

-For authentication, most configuration is set in the back-end.
+For authentication, most configuration is set in the back end.
 You should familiarise yourself with the [authentication section of the back-end](docs/03_server/05_access-control/01_introduction.md).

-### Username & Password
+### Username & password

 The standard authentication method is the user supplying their username and password.
 Even when SSO is enabled as an authentication method, the user will still have the option to sign in with their normal credentials.